xRayz3n/Portfolio/README.md

 Welcome to my portfolio, built using **THREE.js** and showcasing my professional projects and achievements.
 This portfolio uses an immersive 3D environment with clickable objects to explore various projects.
 Each project has a unique description, highlighting my involvement and contributions.

 This project's scene draws inspiration from **oscarqjh's** portfolio.
-The Github page of this project is available [here](https://github.com/oscarqjh/threejs-portfolio/tree/main).
+The Github page of his project is available [here](https://github.com/oscarqjh/threejs-portfolio/tree/main).

 ## Features